-The placement of temporary recreational structures in freshwater wetlands, on riverbanks, or in the area within 50 feet of any freshwater wetland or flood plain, for use during specific events such as water-skiing competitions and boat races is permissible in accordance with Rule 6.01 provided that such structures are removed immediately after the specific event.
-Such structures consist of temporary buoys, markers, floating docks under one hundred and fifty (150) square feet in size, and other similar structures.
+The placement of temporary recreational structures for use during specific events such as water-skiing competitions and boat races is permissible in accordance with Rule 6.01, provided that such structures are removed immediately after the specific event.
+Such structures consist of temporary buoys, markers, floating docks under one hundred fifty (150) square feet in size, and other similar structures.

-6.16 Moorings and Anchorage for Single Boats in Freshwater
+6.16 Moorings and Anchorage for Single Boats

-One mooring or anchorage (not to exceed a weight of 100 pounds) per waterfront lot for use by a single boat may be placed in freshwater in accordance with Rule 6.01.
+One mooring or anchorage (not to exceed a weight of 100 pounds) per waterfront lot for use by a single boat may be placed in accordance with Rule 6.01.